Maiku3/CommentSense/README.md

 First, to train a model, a dataset of text with sentiment labels is needed.
 I used this [dataset](https://www.kaggle.com/datasets/kazanova/sentiment140), Sentiment140 from Kaggle to train the model.
 It is a dataset of 1.6 million tweets labeled as positive, neutral, or negative.
 It would have been ideal if I could find a dataset of YouTube comments as that is what we are analyzing.

 ## To be Improved on
+- Making a more complex model to have the most accurate predictions.
+- Hosting the website on a server and improving the UI.